jeremyzyang/targeting_for_longterm_outcomes/README.md

 # targeting_for_longterm_outcomes

-The code contains five Jupyter Notebooks that each performs a main subtask.
+The code contains four Jupyter Notebooks that each performs a main subtask.

-The analysis is organized in four steps: 1) imputing surrogate index, 2) using cross-fitting to estimate an outcome model for surrogate index, 3) constructing doubly-robust scores with the outcome model and optimizing policy with doubly-robust scores, 4) evaluating policy with a doubly-robust estimator.
+The analysis is organized in three steps: 1) imputing surrogate index, 2) using cross-fitting to estimate an outcome model for surrogate index, 3) constructing doubly-robust scores with the outcome model and optimizing and evaluating policy with doubly-robust scores.
 Main results reported in the paper are shown.
 See the description of each file below.

 1. Imputing surrogate index